Existence of global solutions to semilinear damped wave equations with nonlinearities of derivative type: Introduction

-\textbf{Main results.} Let us state global (in time) existence of solutions with small initial data, which will be proved in this paper. \begin{theorem} Let $n \geq 1$ and the exponent Moreover, we assume that $s \in \left(\frac{n}{2}, p\right)$ and denote that In addition, the initial data satisfies
+Let us state the global (in time) existence of small data Sobolev solutions, which will be proved in this paper. \begin{theorem}[\textbf{Main result}] Let $n \geq 1$ and the power exponent $p$ fulfills the following condition: